Updated: 11/21/2024

 By contrast, discretionary bonuses aren't announced or promised in advance.
 For example, if you decide at the end of the year to surprise employees with a bonus, this would generally be considered a discretionary bonus.
 Discretionary bonuses may not be counted toward meeting the minimum salary requirement.

-Under the FLSA, employers continue to be permitted to use nondiscretionary bonuses, incentive payments and commissions to satisfy up to 10 percent of the minimum salary requirement ($84.40 per week in the second half of 2024) for the executive, administrative, and professional exemptions, as long as these forms of compensation are paid at least annually.
+Under the FLSA, employers continue to be permitted to use nondiscretionary bonuses, incentive payments and commissions to satisfy up to 10 percent of the minimum salary requirement for the executive, administrative, and professional exemptions, as long as these forms of compensation are paid at least annually.

 Note: Some states have their own rules on exemption from overtime.
 State rules may prohibit employers from using bonuses to satisfy part of the salary requirement.
 Therefore, to maintain the state exemption in these locations, employers must satisfy the state's requirement with a salary alone.
 Check your state law to ensure compliance.